eggai-tech/EggAI/README.md

 - [LangChain Tool Calling](examples/03-langchain-tool-calling.md): Integrate tool calling with [LangChain](https://www.langchain.com/).
 - [Shared Context](examples/04-context.md): Maintain shared context across agents.
 - [LiteLLM Integration](examples/05-litellm-agent.md): Power agents with [LiteLLM](https://www.litellm.ai/).

+## 📋 Why Copy/Paste?

+**1. Full Ownership and Control**
+By copying and pasting, you have direct access to the underlying implementation.
+Tweak or rewrite as you see fit, the code is truly yours.

+**2. Separation of Concerns**
+Just like decoupling design from implementation, copying code (rather than installing a monolithic dependency) reduces friction if you want to restyle or refactor how agents are structured.

+**3. Flexibility**
+Not everyone wants a one-size-fits-all library.
+With copy/paste “recipes,” you can integrate only the parts you need.

+**4. No Hidden Coupling**
+Sometimes, prepackaged frameworks lock in design decisions.
+By copying from examples, you choose exactly what gets included and how it’s used.

 ## 🤝 Contribution